What is Propane Gas?

 Almost all of the uses for propane involve the use of the gas vapour, not the liquefied gas.

 What is Propane Made of?
 Propane Composition - Propane Structure

 Propane structure is as a hydrocarbon gas with 3 carbon and 8 hydrogen atoms in a propane molecule.
 The chemical formula for propane is C3H8.
 (Propane molecule structure model shown)

 Propane is not made or manufactured, it is found naturally in combination with other hydrocarbons.

-Propane is produced during natural gas processing and petroleum refining.
+Propane is produced or "made" during natural gas processing and petroleum refining.